South Africa's virus epicenter shifts away from Cape Town

 Gauteng province this month overtook the Western Cape in total confirmed COVID-19 cases.
 In just a week, Gauteng's cases have increased by more than 37,000 to 112,714, according to the health ministry.
 In the same time period, Cape Town's confirmed cases increased by just over 8,000 to 81,556.

-South Africa has more than 311,000 cases, according to the tally by Johns Hopkins University, making it the country with the eighth-biggest caseload in the world, above Britain, Spain and Italy.
-South Africa has had relatively few deaths, at around 4,500.
+South Africa has more than 324,221 cases, according to the country's health ministry and data compiled by Johns Hopkins University, making it the country with the sixth-biggest caseload in the world, above Mexico, Chile, Britain, Spain and Italy.
+South Africa has had relatively few deaths, at 4,669.

 There are fears the death rate may spike if hospitals elsewhere in South Africa aren't able to handle the surge in cases.
-Gauteng, currently the province under the most pressure, is South Africa's most populated with more than 12 million people.
+Gauteng, currently the province under the most pressure with 117,000 confirmed cases, is South Africa's most populated with more than 12 million people.

 “The storm of the virus is expected to hit Gauteng, which has 25% of South Africa's people, many in densely populated areas,” Bandile Masuku, the province's top health official, said Thursday.